Ariana Grande Doppelganger, Jami Alix, Opens Shirt & Exposes Black Bra On Instagram

 Jami’s fashion blog and social media presence has been growing rapidly over the last few years.
 Most speculate the growth can be contributed to the social media influencer’s uncanny resemblance to pop diva Ariana Grande.

-In addition to her ever growing Instagram following, the 25-year-old influencer runs a fashion/travel blog and YouTube channel with her friend Lexi Mars.
+In addition to her ever-growing Instagram following, the 25-year-old influencer runs a fashion/travel blog and YouTube channel with her friend Lexi Mars.